JadAbbass/SS-Rosetta/README.md

 # SS-Rosetta
 Examples of Standard Rosetta and SS-Rosetta's inputs and outputs are found in the corresponding folders.

-Folder Script_for_fragments contains three SH files (Unix/Linux Shell executable files) that amend 9-mers and 3-mers files based on the SS-Rosetta method.
+Folder Script_for_fragment_files contains three SH files (Unix/Linux Shell executable files) that amend 9-mers and 3-mers files based on the SS-Rosetta method.

 Each folder contains its own Readme file